 A few years ago I wrote a post about some of the Scottish stereotypes people like to perpetuate (and why you shouldn’t believe them…), and, as that post remains popular to this day, I figured it was about time for a follow up.
-Without further rambling, then, here are 14 random things you absolutely should not do if you’re visiting Scotland: mostly because Scottish people hate them – trust me on this…
+Without further rambling, then, here is a totally unserious post featuring are 14 things Scottish people NEVER do … and would advise you not to do either, if you’re visiting Scotland…

 Wear tartan to “blend in”.